LEARNAcademy/syllabus/react/create-react-app.md

 ### ⭐️ Challenge: Favorites

 As a developer, you are tasked with creating an application to share your favorite things.
 Decide which favorite things you would like to showcase.
-When creating a project it is important to think about organization of your code.
+When creating a project, it is important to think about organization of your code.
 It is best practice to separate and compartmentalize all the actions in your code into individual components.

 ### 📚 User Stories

 - As a user, I can see a Header component with the title of your app.
 - As a user, I can see a Profile component with information about you and your partner.
 - As a user, I can see a Footer component with the name of your cohort.
-- As a user, I can see a Favorites component with a list of top five favorites (i.e. top five favorite TV shows, top five favorite songs, top five favorite taco shops).
+- As a user, I can see a Favorite component with a list of top five favorites (i.e. top five favorite TV shows, top five favorite songs, top five favorite taco shops).

 ### 🏔 Stretch Goals